 Who will I be rooming with during orientation?

 Students are housed by college and gender.
-When you check in at orientation, you will be assigned a roommate at random.
+When you check in at orientation, you will recieve your room assignment.
 We do not accept roommate requests in advance.

 Preparing for Orientation